 1. Rate Limits and Security:

-• There are no rate limits applied at this time, but the system enforces a token validity period (default 5 minutes) and a limit of 3 OTP attempts per magic link.
+• Token validity period (default 5 minutes) and a limit of 3 OTP attempts per magic link.

 GraphQL API